lmenjoulet/dotfiles/README.md

 ./Scripts/install.sh
 ```

-but if you're not me, I certainly wouldn't recommend it, It would be more productive to gather my dotfiles (you know where to).
+but if you're not me, I certainly wouldn't recommend it, It would be more productive to gather specific config files.